See all Verified Reviews for

 Staying in Keswick

 Lairbeck is ideally located on the edge of Keswick.
 Known as ' The Heart of the Lake District ', Keswick makes an excellent base for anyone wishing to explore the treasures and delights of Lakeland.
-With breathtaking scenery throughout the year, the Lake District is Britain's foremost National Park.
+With breathtaking scenery throughout the year, the Lake District is Britain's foremost National Park and now a World Heritage Site.

 Standing between Skiddaw and Derwentwater on the River Greta, Keswick is a market town with intriguing narrow streets and Lakeland stone buildings.
 Dominating its market place is a famous landmark, the Moot Hall, built in 1813.